100 Data for Training

 - 17 June 2018: Preliminary abstract submission deadline

 - 27 June 2018: Workshop paper submission deadline

 - 1 Sep 2018: Competition open for submission (test data released)

 - 16 Sep 2018: Workshop (final winner announced)

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.

-- Finally, the top performers will be invited to co-author in an international benchmarking study.
+- The top performers will also be invited to co-author in an international benchmarking study.

 *The MICCAI conference will be held from September 16th to 20th 2018 in Granada, Spain, during which the STACOM workshop will be held on 16 September, 2018.
-To qualify for the prize, the potential participants will need to submit a workshop paper and attend the STACOM workshop (Springer submission system will be open in May).
+To qualify for the prize, the potential participants will need to submit a workshop paper and attend the STACOM workshop (Submit your papers via the Springer submission system HERE).

 The challenge is proudly sponsored by:

 - Nvidia Corporation (United States)